kikolobo/LLSmartConfCenter/README.md

 This code was tested on *XCode 5.1.1*

+##### NOTE: LLSmartConfCenter and CC3x configuring in general only works on your device.
+NOT the SIMULATOR!

 I use this class to configure a spark.io module to access WiFi networks from an iPhone.